 Today’s guest blog post is written by Kevin Patterson, Senior Account Executive, PatronManager.

 As both a person who has spent a career leading and working for arts organizations and a dedicated patron of the arts, I understand the challenges and struggles of building a sustainable arts organization.
 Recently, while on vacation, my family attended a performance by one of the finest orchestras in America today.
 For the purposes of this blog, I will leave them anonymous, but suffice to say, we had an absolutely incredible experience.
 My teenage daughter, a violinist and violist, was particularly blown away by the soloist in the Brahms violin concerto.

 I was utterly gobsmacked by this; the organization had completely set this volunteer caller up to fail.
-I had attended one single performance, was from out of town, and the organization hadn’t yet tried to engage me in any meaningful way.
+I had attended a single performance, was from out of town, and the organization hadn’t yet tried to engage me in a meaningful way.
 So, seeking to learn more from the volunteer (who was extremely helpful during the call), I asked if she would share some information with me:

 - Besides my name and address, what other information did she have about me?
 She responded saying that she had a record that I had attended a performance on X date, and had purchased 3 seats (the record showed my section/seat numbers).